How does this school stack up?

 Who are New York University's Most influential alumni?

-New York University's most influential alumni faculty include professors and professionals in the fields of Social Work, Medical, and Business.
-New York University’s most academically influential people include Friedrich Hayek, John Archibald Wheeler, and Erich Fromm.
+New York University's most influential alumni faculty include professors and professionals in the fields of Literature, Business, and Medical.
+New York University’s most academically influential people include Friedrich Hayek, Erich Fromm, and John Archibald Wheeler.

 Austrian and British economistview profile